KomodoPlatform/developer-docs/docs/qa/blockscout-deployment-guide.md

 ```

 ::: tip Note
-PSQL user should be first created as general user with `adduser`. dbusername system password should not be the same to his/her database dbuserpassword. dbuserpassowrd will be parsed by BlockScout as part of DB link, thus it's recommended to omit problematic charactrers in database password
+PSQL user should be first created as general user with `adduser`. dbusername system password should not be the same to his/her database dbuserpassword. dbuserpassowrd will be parsed by BlockScout as part of DB link, thus it's recommended to omit problematic characters in the database password
 :::

 Set your storage path as psql datadir

 ```bash
 \$ nano /etc/postgresql/10/main/postgresql.conf